TCC-SocialNetwork/social_framework/README.md

 gem 'social_framework'
 ```

-> The path described above should be changed to the path you did the clone.
-After adding gem in your Gemfile, intall it with the command:
+> After adding the gem in your Gemfile, intall it with the command:

 ```console
 bundle install